eggyducktective/neo4j-node-backend/README.md

 ### Data

-I used the neo4j movies dataset [a link](https://neo4j.com/developer/movie-database/).
+I used the neo4j movies dataset [Click here!](https://neo4j.com/developer/movie-database/).
 Updated it with images from TheMovieDatabase.

 ### Relationships